keefo/NOJ/README.md

 0. Make sure you have PHP and http server installed on your machine.
 1. Make sure you have [Composer](https://getcomposer.org/doc/00-intro.md) installed on your machine.
-2. Make sure you have [Laravel 5](http://laravel.com/docs/master) installed on you machine.
+2. Fork this repository.
-3. Use Laravel to create a new website. ```~/.composer/vendor/bin/laravel new NOJ```
+3. Clone the forked project into your local machine.
-4. Fork this repository.
+4. Under the folder, run ```composer install```
-5. Download the forked project into your local machine merge them into your NOJ folder which you've just created at step 4.
+5. Config .env file to map your local environment.
 6. Start coding add new features.

 ## Contributors